micmejia/bible-dump/AMPC/Romans/Rom 8.md

-For God has done what the Law could not do, [its power] being weakened by the flesh [[^a]the entire nature of man without the Holy Spirit].
-Sending His own Son in the guise of sinful flesh and as an offering for sin, [God] condemned sin in the flesh [[^b]subdued, overcame, [^c]deprived it of its power over all who accept that sacrifice],
+For God has done what the Law could not do, [its power] being weakened by the flesh [the entire nature of man without the Holy Spirit].
+Sending His own Son in the guise of sinful flesh and as an offering for sin, [God] condemned sin in the flesh [subdued, overcame, deprived it of its power over all who accept that sacrifice],